thunderbird/webext-docs/changes/esr78.rst

 ==========================

 * The :ref:`MailFolder <folders.MailFolder>` object gained a subFolders property.
-From now on the :doc:`accounts API functions </accounts>` will return a hierarchy of folders instead of a flat list.
+From now on the :doc:`/accounts` functions will return a hierarchy of folders instead of a flat list.
 If you still need a flat list you should traverse the folder hierarchy:

   .. code-block:: javascript